kubernetes-sigs/kind/site/content/docs/user/local-registry.md

 4. And now we can use the image `kubectl create deployment hello-server --image=localhost:5001/hello-app:1.0`

 If you build your own image and tag it like `localhost:5001/image:foo` and then use it in kubernetes as `localhost:5001/image:foo`.
+And use it from inside of your cluster application as `kind-registry:5000`.